 Now that you've got the right dusting supplies, start at the top and work your way down.
 You can attach a microfiber cloth to a long pole and use it to dust around the tops of the walls and the bathroom fans in your home.
 This works best because any dust that falls will be wiped up as you work your way down.

 You can find mops with microfiber pads.
 These are perfect for running across your floors after dusting.
 This will collect any fallen dust.
 Once you're done, you can use your vacuum to suck up any dirt from area rugs and larger dirt that the microfiber cloth couldn't pick up.

 Rethink All Those Throw Pillows

-You want to reduce the amount of textiles in your home as mug as possible.
+You want to reduce the number of textiles in your home as much as possible.
 Remember, fabric collects dust.
 Unless you want to clean these things on a weekly basis, you will want to cut back on the number of textiles in your home.
 Not only do textiles collect dust, but the micro-particles that come off the fabric also contribute to the dust problem.

 The more do-dads you have in your home, the harder it will be to dust.
 It's much easier to dust a clean surface than one that is covered in clutter.

 Dust doesn't have to be your nemesis.
 There are easy things you can do to reduce the dust in your home.

 Additional Cleaning Posts You Might Like: